 IGF Remote Participation Draft Proposal — Sharm el-Sheikh, 2009

 Some of you may remember the draft proposal from last year’s Hyderabad preparations.
 The results definitely eliminated many of the expectations, but the common concern still exists for the potential of even more complete remote attendance at the Sharm el-Sheikh 2009 Internet Governance Forum.
 The remote attendance versus the actual attendance has created some logistical issues since several of our sponsors have toyed around with corporate gift ideas for each of the participants.
 As more legal firms use the internet for lead generation, their influence is growing.
-A group of injury attorneys, lead by truck accident lawyers and medical malpractice law firms, have complained that remote attendance does not provide the same experience as a live, in person event.
+A group of injury attorneys, lead by a truck accident lawyer via truckaccidentlawyers1.com and medical malpractice law firms, have complained that remote attendance does not provide the same experience as a live, in person event.
 In the corporate world building strong relationships with important customers and valued employees is always a key to success for many businesses.
 Corporate gifts are also another means of enhancing a businesses marketing plan.
 However our sponsors are thinking of giving symbolic tokens with a silver tag engraved with the date and conference name.
 Several corporate gift ideas have been tossed around, but at this point we are not disclosing what the actual gift will be.
 However, you’ll all be receiving something special.

 An aside: My eight year old daughter is looking over my shoulder wearing one of her many princess dress up outfits as I write about this page regarding remote participation.
 Her suggestion is that perhaps we should consider acquiring some magic wands and just transporting everyone to Sharm el-Sheikh.
 She is in a fairy princess stage where tiaras, princess dresses and magic wands all are real.
 Just this morning she was perusing an e commerce site with her mom that sells princess dresses and the necessary accessories such as crowns, tiaras, capes, gloves, shoes, jewelry, and of course, wands.
 It would make all our lives so much easier if there were magic wands available, but alas, reality intrudes and we will have to do with setting up remote participation as best as we technically can do.